swlarot/swlarot/README.md

 </div>

-I’m `swlarot`, a dedicated software developer with a strong focus on personal and technical growth through self-driven projects.

 I enjoy working with clean architectures, hybrid frontends (Blazor + React), and crafting custom experiences with both backend logic and UI design.
 Currently building a personal portfolio and evolving my skills in enterprise-level programming and full-stack development.